ramblingsofadev/docs/validation.md

 }
 ```

-Once you [configure your application to use annotations](#using-annotations), you can validate your objects [just like](#validating-objects) you do when not using annotations.
+Once you [configure your application to use attributes](#using-attributes), you can validate your objects [just like](#validating-objects) you do when not using attributes.

-<h3 id="built-in-annotations">Built-In Annotations</h3>
+<h3 id="built-in-attributes">Built-In Attributes</h3>

-The following annotations come with Aphiria:
+The following attributes come with Aphiria:

 * `Alpha`
 * `Alphanumeric`